illinois-cs241/illinois-cs241.github.io/_slides/lockpicking_lab.md

 ## Different Lab Sections

 * Due to seating limitations, you are required to go to the lab section you signed up for
-* If you wish to go to any other lab section, you may get permission from the TA of another section to go to their section, provided:
-    * you will be working on your laptop in the room, or
-    * there is seating available where registered students get priority.

 <vertical />